n0raitor/dfir-workstation-guide/README.md

 * Disable Modern Standby (Fast Boot - Energy Settings) and Autoplay (Autoplay settings)
 * Install Dracula Themes
 * Feel free to test some instructions and scripts in the folder: ./scripts
-* Add Perl and Mactime Shortcut
+* Add Perl and Mactime Shortcut (Navigate to Sleuthkit folder and use `perl mactime.pl`)

 # Create System Backup using Ash BU or a comparable Tool.